-The financial obligations of the Group are described in note 12b "Financial Liabilities" of the accompanying notes to the consolidated financial statements of Prisa for 2015.
+The financial obligations of the Group are described in note 11b "Financial Liabilities" of the consolidated financial statements for 2016.

 As is described in that note, in the month of December of 2013 the Group signed a debt refinancing agreement.